RHCSA/RHCSA.github.io/contents/03- Operate running systems/01- Boot, reboot, and shut down a system normally.md

+## 01- Boot, reboot, and shut down a system normally:

 The RHCSA exam topic **"Boot, reboot, and shut down a system normally"** is fundamental for system administration.
 This topic tests your ability to start, restart, and power off a system using standard Linux commands.
 You must know how to interact with **`systemctl`**, the **GRUB bootloader**, and handle tasks related to managing system services during the boot process.

 ---